How do interior designers help clients visualize their home, before they commit to buying anything? We call it The Design Presentation.

-By the end of this column you’ll have a good idea how professionals create design schemes for their clientele, how you can visualize your home’s potential, and how a budget and scope of work drives the project’s viability whatever its size.
+By the end of this article, you’ll have a good idea how professionals create design schemes for their clientele, how you can visualize your home’s potential, and how a budget and scope of work drives the project’s viability whatever its size.

-Aesthetics: Designing a scheme around a client’s preferences is much more challenging than making choices unilaterally, but better designers work this way.
+Designing a scheme around a client’s preferences is much more challenging than making choices unilaterally, but better designers work this way.
 They know the client will be much happier if their preferences have been listened to and respected.
 If you have something really special to work around, such as an antique settee, a favorite color, or a favorite oil painting, using them as starting points eases some of the decision making.
 Identifying the client’s preferences comes largely from determining what they currently love about their home, what they dislike about it, and from finding things (like furniture and fabrics) to tie everything together visually.

 With newly constructed homes, finding the client’s aesthetic is a little more challenging.
-The best results come from going over shelter magazine images that the client loves, and understanding the local culture and geography (such as building a home in the city vs. on a cattle ranch).
+The best results come from going over shelter magazine images that the client loves and understanding the local culture and geography (such as building a home in the city vs. on a cattle ranch).
 I like to take an artful approach in blending the client’s style, architecture, and geography into something very personal to the client.

 Visual Aids: A designer helps a client visualize a proposed design scheme with drafted floor plans, over size fabric swatches, flooring samples, pictures of furniture and paint chips.
 Looking at the proposed colors, fabrics and furnishings side by side gives you a strong sense of your home’s potential.
 If done well, these samples will make a strong and beautiful visual statement.

-Scope of Work/Budget: No one likes to provide a designer with a budget.
+No one likes to provide a designer with a budget.
 We understand your discomfort.
 We are consumers too.
 But if you go into a car dealership looking for a Mercedes and a salesman educates you on all the wonderful benefits of a Volkswagen or Rolls Royce, both your time has been wasted.
 It is best to first determine an overall scope of work and budget.
 You can always break it up into phases if it’s more financially feasible.